andreas-traber/people_counter/WRITEUP.md

 When comparing the FPS(tab FPS in compare_vino_tf.ods) the original model has average FPS of ~ 3.20 and the converted model has average FPS of ~ 4.55.

+As suggested by my Reviewer, I tried person-detection-retail-0013(FPS32) from the Pre-Trained Models.
+Detection Rate was about the same as the original Yolov3-Model.
+Size of xml+bin-Files is only 3.2 MB.
+It took about 22 seconds for the whole video, with average FPS of about 64.

 ## Assess Model Use Cases